Big Lagoon State Park: You’ll Love Camping Here

 Water Sports Activities

 Big Lagoon is a great place for paddle sports.
 While visiting, we saw lots of people kayaking, canoeing, and stand-up paddleboarding in the lagoon.
-Since a barrier island protects it, the water is calmer than the Gulf.
+Since a barrier island protects the lagoon, the water is calmer than in the Gulf.

-If you love to sea kayak, Florida is famous for its Circumnavigations Saltwater Paddling Trail that goes around the whole state of Florida.
+If you love to sea kayak, Florida is famous for its Circumnavigations Saltwater Paddling Trail that goes around the entire state of Florida.

 Perdido Key

-We talked to a few locals, and The Point and The Perdido Key Oyster Bar were their favorite restaurants!
+Local Tip: We talked to a few locals, and The Point and The Perdido Key Oyster Bar were their favorite restaurants.

 Perdido Key State Park